StyleGAN-XL: Scaling StyleGAN to Large Diverse Datasets: Results

-Given the results above, it is also possible to further refine the obtained reconstructions.
-Roich et al.~\cite{Roich2021ARXIV} recently introduced pivotal tuning inversion (PTI).
+Given the results above, it is also possible to further refine the obtained reconstructions.~\cite{Roich2021ARXIV} recently introduced pivotal tuning inversion (PTI).
 PTI uses an initial inverted style code as a pivot point around which the generator is finetuned.
 Additional regularization prevents altering the generator output far from the pivot.
 Combining PTI with StyleGAN-XL allows us to invert both in-domain (ImageNet validation set) and out-of-domain images almost precisely.
-At the same time, the generator output remains perceptually smooth, see~\figref{fig:interpolations}. \inversion \interpolations
+At the same time, the generator output remains perceptually smooth, see~\figref{fig:interpolations}. \interpolations

-\boldparagraph{Image Manipulation.} Given the inverted images, we can leverage GAN-based editing methods to manipulate the style code $\bw$.
+\boldparagraph{Image Manipulation.} Given the inverted images, we can leverage GAN-based editing methods~\cite{Voynov2020ICML,Haerkoenen2020NEURIPS,Shen2021CVPR,Kocasari2021WACV,Spingarn2021ICLR} to manipulate the style code $\bw$.
 In \figref{fig:editing}~(Left), we first invert a given source image via latent space optimization.
-We then apply different manipulation directions obtained by GANspace~\cite{Haerkoenen2020NEURIPS} and StyleMC~\cite{Kocasari2021WACV}.
+We can then apply a manipulation directions obtained by, e.g., GANspace~\cite{Haerkoenen2020NEURIPS}.
 Prior work~\cite{Jahanian2020ICLR} also investigates in-plane translation.
 This operation can be directly defined in the input grid of StyleGAN-XL.
-The input grid also allows to perform extrapolation by increasing the grid size.
+The input grid also allows performing extrapolation, see \figref{fig:editing}~(Left).

 An inherent property of StyleGAN is the ability of style mixing by supplying the style codes of two samples to different layers of $\bG_s$, generating a hybrid image.
 This hybrid takes on different semantic properties of both inputs.
 Style mixing is commonly employed for instances of a single domain, i.e., combining two human portraits.
-StyleGAN-XL inherits this ability and, to a certain extent, even generates out-of-domain combinations between different classes, akin to counterfactual images presented in~\cite{Sauer2021ICLR}.
+StyleGAN-XL inherits this ability and, to a certain extent, even generates out-of-domain combinations between different classes, akin to counterfactual images~\cite{Sauer2021ICLR}.
 This technique works best for aligned samples, similar to StyleGAN's originally favored setting, FFHQ.
-Curated examples are shown in \figref{fig:editing}~(Right). \editing
+Curated examples are shown in \figref{fig:editing}~(Right). \editing \editingsupp